 Sync: Saving all content in the cloud

-The first step in preparing for remote work is storing everything you need in the cloud.
+The first step in preparing for distributed work is storing everything you need in the cloud.
 Here’s how to make sure you and your team can access all the materials for every project on your plate right now, from any device.

 Sync files across devices and platforms.
 To start, sign in to your Dropbox account on each device, then add your files and folders to the Dropbox folder on your computer, phone, or tablet.
 The latest version of all your files and folders will be synced automatically and available on all your devices, so you won’t need to email updated versions to your team.
 The green checkmark lets you know all your important files are completely synced.
 You can even recover earlier versions of your files for 30 days.
 Learn how